Portsmouth, Great Falls and Conway Railroad: Current status

 The northernmost 7 mi of the rail line between Conway and the Mountain Division in Intervale are owned by the Conway Scenic Railroad.
 This heritage railway operates seasonal passenger trains on this and also on a portion of the Mountain Division.
 The Conway Scenic Railroad allows the use of its portion of the Conway Branch by snowmobilers outside of its operating season.

 In 1986, the New Hampshire Northcoast Railroad (NHN) purchased the line between Rochester and Ossipee, and began operating the line as a freight railway.
 The section south of Rochester to the terminus in Rollinsford, just outside Dover, was sold to the NHN in 1994, ending Boston & Maine operation of the Conway Branch.
 NHN mostly uses the tracks to carry quarried sand to its parent company Boston Sand & Gravel in Boston.

 In 2001, the 21 mi section between New Hampshire Route 28 in Ossipee and West Main Street in Conway was purchased by the state of New Hampshire, and the New Hampshire Division of Parks and Recreation now maintains this section as the Conway Branch Recreational Rail Trail.
 The railroad in this section is abandoned, and roads are paved over the rails, but much of the rails are still in place, as there is no trail surface.
 This rail trail is used by hikers and snowmobilers.
 The Cotton Valley Rail Trail Club uses about 8 mi of the track in the Ossipee area for recreational use of speeders, between Route 28 and Route 16.

 In 2007, the Silver Lake Railroad began operating small, seasonal tourist trains along 3 mi of track in Madison, using large speeders.
+As of 2017, the Silver Lake Railroad has ended its operations.